opensafely-core/job-server/DEVELOPERS.md

 just scrub-data
 ```

-This command removes or replaces sensitive data.
+This command removes or replaces sensitive data in your local database.

-Once the dump has been restored and scrubbed, the original downloaded dump file should be deleted, if present.
-This helps minimise the amount of raw production data stored outside production systems.
+As part of the scrubbing process, the local `jobserver.dump` file is automatically deleted.
+This helps minimise the amount of raw production data stored outside production system.
+If you have any additional copies of `jobserver.dump`, they should be deleted once they are no longer needed.

 #### Steps